 After reducing our footprint for four years straight, we increased our emissions by one ton from 2012 to 2013.
 As in years past, after calculating our footprint, we purchased offsets for the equivalent of 168 metric tons of carbon dioxide.
 In 2013, we purchased our offsets through Shift Equity, a North Carolina based company that enables sales opportunities for produces and end-users of environmental commodities through its Carbon Advantage Program.
 This year, we bought offsets registered through the Climate Action Reserve, with the credits coming from a Gaston County, NC landfill gas capture project.

-I am proud to announce that SACE reduced our carbon dioxide emissions by another ten metric tons from 2011 to 2012!
-As in years past, after calculating our footprint, we purchased offsets for the equivalent of 166 metric tons of carbon dioxide from NativeEnergy.
-As with the last three years, we calculated Scope 1, 2 and 3 emissions.
+As with the last four years, we calculated Scope 1, 2 and 3 emissions.
 This means we calculated carbon dioxide emissions associated with our office energy consumption, air and ground transportation, and overnight stays related to work.
-Our emissions have consistently gone down since we started tracking our CO2 emissions in 2009, as shown in the table below.
+Our emissions have had a downward trend since we started tracking our CO2 emissions in 2009, as shown in the table below.

-Our building energy consumption dropped because of our solar PV array in our Knoxville office – we produced negative emissions in 2012 in Knoxville due to our Green Power Switch purchases from TVA and our electricity production from our solar panels!
+Our building energy consumption dropped in 2012 because of our solar PV array in our Knoxville office – we produced negative emissions in 2012 in Knoxville due to our Green Power Switch purchases from TVA and our electricity production from our solar panels!
 We anticipate our 2014 building energy consumption will drop again as we installed solar in our Asheville office this year.